Danyushen/Emotion_Detection/reports/README.md

 >
 > Answer:
 >
-> s193396 - data loading, hydra experiment configuration, building and pushing Docker images to GCP, FastAPI implementation using trained model, Cloud deployment
+> - **s193396:** Specialized in data loading, hydra experiment configuration, and the Dockerization process.
+Additionally, played a key role in deploying the FastAPI application using the trained model on the Google Cloud Platform (GCP).
 >
-> s204165 - implementing deep learning model, continuous container, building and pushing Docker images to Docker Hub and GCP, Cloud setup and deployment
+> - **s204165:** Focused on implementing the deep learning model and continuous container integration.
+Took charge of building and pushing Docker images to both Docker Hub and GCP.
+Contributed significantly to the overall Cloud setup and deployment.
 >
-> s103629 -
+> - **s103629:** Led the setup of DVC to GCP Bucket, established a robust GIT Workflow, and configured Docker and dockerfiles for both local and cloud use.
+Created essential configuration files for DockerHub and GCP, while also setting up triggers for GCP Docker image building.
 >
-> s240485 - data transformation using Albumentation and data loading pipeline, TIMM, pytorch-lightning, click integration, W&B logging, fastapi model service with docker container, hydra experiment multi-configuration
+> - **s240485:** Worked on data transformation utilizing Albumentation, built a sophisticated data loading pipeline, and integrated TIMM, pytorch-lightning, and click functionalities.
+Managed the integration of W&B logging and developed a FastAPI model service within a Docker container.
+Additionally, handled the hydra experiment with multi-configuration.
 >
-> s204127 - scaling of data creation to DVC, unit-testing, continuous integration of tests of GC data and model pulling, model, data and training test, Vertex AI training and test of Vertex AI prediction test in CI, wandb integration.
+> - **s204127:** Focused on scaling data creation to DVC, conducted unit-testing, and played a pivotal role in the continuous integration of tests for GCP data and model pulling.
+Extensively worked on model, data, and training tests, including Vertex AI training and tests for Vertex AI predictions within the continuous integration setup.
+Contributed to W&B integration as well.
 >
-> All members contributed to code by fixing bugs and code mistakes, reviewing pull requests and solving merge conflicts.
+> Overall, each team member actively participated in code improvement by addressing bugs, rectifying code mistakes, reviewing pull requests, and resolving merge conflicts.
+Furthermore, all team members collaborated on the creation of the model and its training.